-I recently started a new role as an early stage VC at FundersClub investing in seed / series A startups, so I've dialed back my time significantly and roughly spend 1-2 hours per week on the business, which generates anywhere from ~$75-100k in annual revenue.
+I recently started a new role as an Investor at Pear Ventures investing in early stage pre-seed / seed / Series A founders, so I've dialed back my time significantly and roughly spend 1-2 hours per week on the business, which generates anywhere from ~$75-100k in annual revenue.

 The business is completely bootstrapped with minimal maintenance costs and no paid marketing — the only major cost is a community manager who I recently hired to help out with a few tasks.